2021–22 Missouri Valley Conference men's basketball season: NCAA Tournament

 The winner of the MVC tournament, Loyola Chicago, received the conference's automatic bid to the NCAA Tournament.
 No other team received a bid to the tournament.

 National Invitation Tournament

-Northern Iowa, having one the regular season conference, but failed to win its conference tournament, received an automatic bid to the NIT.
+Northern Iowa, having one the regular season conference, but failing to win its conference tournament, received an automatic bid to the NIT.
 Missouri State received an at-large bid as well.

 College Basketball Invitational

 Drake received an invite to the CBI tournament as the No. 1 overall seed.